ItapeTanmay/TryHackMe-Room-Reports/README.md

 TryHackMe Discord: The official THM Discord is the best place for real-time help.

-Discussions: Check the "Discussions" tab on this repository (if enabled).

 👤 Maintainers and Contributors

 This project is currently maintained by:

-[Your Name/Handle] - Initial work and documentation - [Link to your Profile]
+Tanmay Itape - Initial work and documentation - www.linkedin.com/in/tanmay-itape-6ba67320a

 Contributing